 Alternatively, start alone and have one booked as a break: my eight-day Cambodia was a nice respite from backpacker life and allowed me to let someone else do the planning for a bit.

 Find a travel buddy

 If none of your existing friends or family travel are available, consider finding a travel buddy.
 There are plenty of websites and apps to do this.
 Check out my guide to picking the right travel buddy so you don’t end up with a nightmare traveller!

 I’ve always found this a good way to make friends, learn about the country and ease into the culture.
 I did this in the Philippines, setting up social media channels for a hostel in exchange for board and food.
 It provided security and social opportunities without the fast pace and costs of a tour.
+I would recommend:

 Solo travel vs group tours – the verdict

 Let’s run through what we learnt to wrap up!